The Monmouthshire and Brecon Canal

 The views from the canal as you cruise along the sides of the hills are breathtaking.
 You will soon relax into a lifestyle that cannot be hurried, 3 m.p.h. is about as fast as you can go.
 You will have time to admire the scenery and watch the wildlife that does not seem to be frightened by the approaching boat.

-Operating the locks and lift bridges provides an insight into the old world of the canals.
-How thousands of tons of materials were conveyed many hundreds of feet up and down the hills.
-The 375 yard Ashford Tunnel and the aqueduct at Brynich are remarkable engineering features and are excitingly easy to navigate.
+Operating the locks and lift bridges provides an insight into the old world of the canals and how thousands of tons of materials were conveyed many hundreds of feet up and down the difficult terrain.

 Llangynidr to Brecon - North (Up)